michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 **Why Azure Firewall was evaluated and deliberately not deployed:** A centralized network firewall (for egress filtering, threat intelligence feeds, and forced tunneling) is the natural next step in a hub-spoke design and was seriously considered for this phase.
 It was scoped out specifically because of cost structure, not lack of awareness: Azure Firewall bills a fixed hourly fee for every hour it's deployed — starting around $0.395/hr on the Basic tier (roughly $288/month if left running continuously) — regardless of whether it processes any traffic, which doesn't fit a $50/month lab budget as an always-on resource.
 In a production environment with a real budget, this would be the next control added to this hub.

+> **Cost note — Azure Bastion has no pause state.** Unlike a VM, Bastion has no reliable "stopped/deallocated" state — it bills continuously from creation until deletion, regardless of tier.
+The practical approach for a lab budget: leave Bastion running during an active work session (a few hours costs well under $1 at Basic tier's ~$0.19/hr), then delete the `bas-hub` resource when done for the session, and recreate it next time.
+Deleting Bastion doesn't affect the VNet, subnets, or NSGs it depends on — only the Bastion host and its public IP need to be recreated.
+If a Deny-Public-IP policy exclusion is scoped by resource path (subscription/resource group/resource name) rather than an internal object ID, recreating the public IP under the identical name (`pip-bastion`) in the same resource group will continue matching the existing exclusion automatically — no policy changes needed between sessions.

 ---

 ## Case Study